Glossary term

 Static and dynamic data

 Traceability covers both physical traceability and data traceability.
-Physical traceability follows products, materials, components, batches, or shipments through production, processing, distribution, use, recovery, or recycling.
-Data traceability follows claims, declarations, carbon-footprint figures, due-diligence evidence, certificates, and methodology choices back to their source.
-Passport systems need both: the product record is only useful if the data inside it can be traced to credible sources and relevant supply-chain events.
+Physical traceability follows commodities, raw materials, components, batches, shipments, finished products, or batteries through extraction, processing, manufacturing, distribution, use, recovery, and recycling.
+Data traceability follows claims, product carbon footprint figures, due-diligence data, compliance certificates, audit records, and methodology choices back to their primary sources.
+A product passport, battery passport, or compliance claim is only useful if the data path behind it can be audited and tied to credible events, actors, documents, and identifiers.

 Access and permissions

 Traceability does not require every traceability record to be public.
-Internal traceability can support investigations, recalls, supplier management, auditability, and regulatory checks without exposing all commercially sensitive information.
-A useful implementation needs role-based access, evidence retention, tamper-evident history where appropriate, and enough auditability to show how a claim or product state was derived.
+Internal traceability can support investigations, recalls, supplier management, due-diligence checks, auditability, and regulatory verification without exposing all commercially sensitive information.
+A useful implementation needs role-based permissions, evidence retention, tamper-evident history where appropriate, and enough auditability to show how a claim, product state, origin statement, or passport data point was derived.

 Source context